Open Your Bible

 Luke 7:34-48, Acts 2:42-47, Romans 14:13-23, 1 Corinthians 12:12-26, 2 Corinthians 6:14-18, Hebrews 10:24-25

 By Guest Writer

 “Neither snow nor rain nor heat nor gloom of night…” begins the unofficial United States Postal Service motto, a sentiment that I believe also applies to the spiritual discipline of fellowship.
 My husband and I have led a weekly small group in our home for over four years.
-We can say without a doubt that the call to serve, share life with, and bear burdens with other believers stands no chance against the forces that try to keep us from living on mission together.
+We can say without a doubt that the forces that try to keep us from living on mission together stand no chance against us when we serve, share life with, and bear burdens with others believers.
 And as Coloradans, we have literally not allowed snowy conditions to keep us from meeting together.

 In our years of leading, we have witnessed how God produces good fruit in people who choose to invest in godly community.
 It can be so easy to want a community that looks, feels, and talks exactly the same way we do.
 Which is why fellowship is a discipline—we learn to respect and care for people who won’t be exactly like us.
 We have to practice habits of serving people when it’s hard and bearing with people when they may not be in the same place spiritually as we are.

 God has “arranged each one of the parts in the body just as he wanted” (1Corinthians 12:18).
 As we move toward Jesus together, we grow in concern for the person sitting next to us.
 Our small group is made up of varying stages and experiences of life: married couples, older single women and younger single men, pilots, new mothers, and drummers in rock bands.
 And just when I think someone doesn’t have anything to teach me about God, a testimony from the quietest member convicts me and strengthens my faith.